FDA panel backs Pfizer's drug for kidney cancer

 The FDA, which usually approves products that win support from its advisory panels, is due to make a final decision in the first half of 2012.

-Panelists said the oral drug was at least as safe and effective as previously-approved treatments, such as Nexavar, which is sold by Bayer AG and Onyx Pharmaceuticals Inc.
+Panelists said the oral drug was at least as safe and effective as previously-approved treatments for the disease, such as Nexavar, which is sold by Bayer AG and Onyx Pharmaceuticals Inc.

 It also had different side effects than other drugs for the disease, which could be important for patients who cannot tolerate older treatments, said Dr. Wyndham Wilson, chair of the panel and chief of the lymphoma therapeutics section at the National Cancer Institute.